 Many of my snare drums sound great with little to no effort.
-But others required a little more effort and imagination.
+But others required a lot more effort and imagination.
 The focus of this article is not about the “basics” of tuning a snare drum.
 But rather, how to fix difficult snare drums?
-Consideration such as the type and thickness of drum heads, out of round metal shells, batter and snare side head tuning, snare wires and even rims.
+Considerations such as the type and thickness of drum heads, out of round metal shells, batter and snare side head tuning, snare wires and even rims.
+Whatever it takes.

 I initially approached these difficult snare drums the same way I would any of my other snare drums.
 My “basic” snare drum set up.
 But they didn’t sound good.
-So I would start over doing the same things I did the first time.
+So I would start over again – doing the same things I did the first time.
 No improvement.
 They still didn’t sound right.
-Before I gave up and got rid of the drum, I decided to get creative and approach those drums differently.
+But before I gave up and got rid of the drum, I decided to get creative and approach those drums differently.
 Here are some tips and trick I use fixing difficult snare drums so they sound great.

 Snare batter heads need to be responsive and control overtones.
 I generally select single-ply coated heads with some type of built-in overtone ring control.
-I don’t like sticking anything on my heads such as Moongels etc. Frequently, I select medium 10 mil thickness heads such as Evans Genera, Genera Dry or Aquarian Focus X coated.
-But I have also successfully used thin 7 mil Evans Orchestral Staccato or Strata 700 Staccato and even 2-ply medium heavy 12.5 mil Evans HD Dry heads depending on if I need more or less response and resonance.
-Rather than just use the same batter head I normally use, I discovered the need to try different heads and let the drum decide what sounds the best.
+I don’t like sticking anything on my heads such as Moongels etc. Frequently, I select medium 10 mil thickness heads such as Aquarian Focus X or Evans Genera coated.
+But I have also successfully used thin 7 mil Evans Orchestral Staccato or Strata 700 Staccato and even 2-ply medium heavy 12.5 mil Evans HD Dry heads.
+It all depending on if I need more or less response and resonance.
+Rather than just use the same batter heads I normally use, I discovered the need to try different heads and let the drum decide what sounds the best.

 Snare side heads are a little easier to select.
+Not as many options.
 Basically, I choose a 3 mil clear head.
 I recommend Aquarian Classic Clear Snare Side or Evans 300 Snare Side.
-But if I need more snare response I use 2 mil Evans 200 Snare Side or Orchestral 200.
+But if I need more snare response I will use 2 mil Evans 200 Snare Side or Orchestral 200.

 Out of Round Metal Shells

-Fixing difficult snare drums can sometimes be as easy a tuning the heads.
+Fixing difficult snare drums can sometimes be as easy as tuning the heads.
 In most situations, I set my initial head tensions with a Drum Dial.
-Because I like a crisp snare drum sound, the batter head is set around 90 and the snare side head is set around 80.
-Note that even though the tension is lower on the snare side head, the pitch is actually higher due to the different thickness of the heads.
+Because I like a crisp snare drum sound, the batter head is set around 85 and the snare side head is set around 80.
+Note: Even though the tension is lower on the snare side head, the pitch is actually higher due to the different thickness of the heads.

 Remember my out-of-round Vintage Super-Ludwig 401 drum?
 Even with the better fitting Aquarian American Vintage heads (and now Remo Classic Fit Heads), the drum still sounded “boxy” with little snare response.
-I tried different snare wire configurations (which I will discuss later) with little success.
+I tried different snare wire configurations (which I discuss later) with modest success.
 One day, out of desperation, I decided to experiment with head tensions.
-Not much changed when I adjusted the batter side so I left it at around 90.
-But when I loosened the snare side head down to between 65 and 70, the snare response dramatically improved.
+Not much changed when I adjusted the batter side so I left it at around 85.
+But when I loosened the snare side head down to between 60 and 65, the snare response dramatically improved.
 Lesson learned is that not all drums respond the same at the usual head tensions.
-Be willing to vary head tensions.
+Be willing to experiment and vary head tensions.
 Get out your drum key and let the drum decide what sounds the best.

 Traditionally, I have used Puresound Custom Pro Snare Wires.
-They are well made and usually gave me the sound I was looking for.
+They are well made and usually give me the sound I am looking for.
 But recently, I have discovered some interesting alternatives.

-I now really like Fat Cat Dual-adjustable Snappy Snares.
+I like Fat Cat Dual-adjustable Snappy Snares.
 They make 18, 20 and 24 strand models.

-Finally, for a more articulate – dry concert/orchestral sound, I use Grover Pro Percussion CX–Concert Xtreme Combo.
+Finally, if I am looking for a more articulate – dry concert/orchestral sound, I use Grover Pro Percussion CX–Concert Xtreme Combo.
 They combine the sensitivity of steel curly wire snares (center) with the crispness of medium-thin gauge cable wires (outside).
 Additionally, I have had success with Puresound Concert Series snare wires which are crafted with strands of specially formulated stainless steel alloy for a subtle snare response that doesn’t choke out the sound of the drum.

 Snare Drum Rims

 Most modern snare drums today come with 2.3mm to 3.0mm triple flange rims.
 But older-vintage snare drums came with lighter 1.6mm rims.
 Lighter rims can “open up” the sound of a dull “boxy” drum.
-Be aware of these weight differences when buying replacements.
-And finally, don’t overlook die cast rims.
+Be aware of these weight differences when buying replacement rims for vintage drums.
+And finally, don’t overlook die cast rims if needed.
 These heavier rims can reduce resonance and add focus to the sound which is why they are standard on most concert/orchestral snare drums.
-And I always replace any metal rod washers with ABS or nylon washers.
+And always replace any metal rod washers with ABS or nylon washers.

 Fixing difficult snare drums has made me realize once again that “one size does not fit all”.
 Especially when it comes to achieving your desired snare drum sound.
 Be willing to experiment and try different heads, snare wires, tuning and even rims.
 Whatever it takes.
 Each drum will have its own unique sound.
 If you want all your snare drums to sound the same then why own more than one?
 Let the drum decide.
 Let your ears decide.
 Be creative and imaginative.
 Some of my favorite snare drums today were the ones that initially gave me the most difficulty and required the most attention and effort.